Cubie87/discordCTFtimeBot/README.md

  - `ping`: ping the bot
  - `ctftime` (or `ctf`): grab some information about a CTF from CTFtime
  - `ctfnow`: grab some information about current ongoing CTFs
+ - `ctfsoon`: grab some information about upcoming CTFs

 The bot owner is also able to use the following commands:
  - `list`: list all the guilds that the bot is part of